Brazil (Declan McKenna song): Critical reception

-After putting just one song on his Bandcamp page, around forty managers heard of the song and rushed to his next gig to try to sign him.
-The song was written about the 2014 FIFA World Cup, the dismal poverty in the country and the corruption surrounding Sepp Blatter and other FIFA officials.
 BBC News called the song an extraordinarily mature song for a 16-year-old songwriter.
 Matt Wilkinson at NME called it "one of the best songs" of 2015, he said, "This bright’n’breezy Hertfordshire teen's first track 'Brazil' was one of the best songs of last year, recalling Jamie T right at the start of his career and being easily the finest song to ever be written about corruption in football."